Pao Houa Her

 Pao Houa Her (born in 1982) is a Hmong-American photographer whose works are primarily centered around the history and lived experiences of the Hmong people.
 Her's photography consists of greenery and geographic images.
 She is also a professor at the University of Minnesota and teaches Introduction to Photography.

 Early life and education

-Her's early life started in Laos where she was born up until the age of three, when her family fled to Minnesota, where she spent most of her life.
+Her was born in Laos, where she lived until the age of three, at which time her family fled to Minnesota, where she lives today.
 She remembers vividly the long migration from Laos to camps in Thailand and, finally, on to St. Paul, Minnesota where Her's family settled in 1986.
 She graduated from Humboldt High School in 2001.
 As a sophomore, Her became increasingly interested in photography.
 She learned her art shooting film—she wouldn't start working in a digital format until graduate school.
 She started at Inver Hills Community College before transferring to the Minneapolis College of Art and Design.
 Her received a bachelor's of fine arts in photography from the Minneapolis College of Art and Design in 2009.
 In 2012, she received a master's of fine arts in photography from the Yale School of Art in New Haven, Connecticut.